Ahmed-Tijani-Suleiman/StaffID-Update-API/StaffUpdate/README.md

 -----

 ## Introduction
-This Api will update staff Id on two database tables.
+This Api will update staff Id on two database tables given the staff email address and new id.